devpies/client-events/README.md

 ## Overview

 This package serves as a shared library for all message interfaces, commands and events in the system.
-It ensures consistency and correctness while implementing the event data model across Applications, Components, Aggregators and various programming languages.
+It ensures consistency and correctness while implementing the event data model across Applications, Microservices, Aggregators and various programming languages.

 ## How it works